iAniket23/word-puzzle-pygame/README.md

 # word_puzzle_pygame
-#It is a game "Word Puzzle"  #Computer asks the user to guess the letter in the  word which it selected randomly from a list #User enters the letter and check if it's the same letter which is missing from the word which computer genererated
+It is a terminal based game made in Python3.
+Player has to guess a computer generated word

+Language Used: Python3